Tybot204/ICS-161-Engine/Sprite/Demo/readme.txt

 /
 / The number that is put here tells the length of the loop / A value of 0 has no effect
-/ A value of 1 has the same effect as creating a frame with infinite length 12
+/ A value of 1 or lesser has the same effect as creating a frame with infinite length 12

 :walk left